 Optional Ingredients

-- Hot sauce: A dash can be added to the buttermilk for extra flavor.
+- Hot sauce: A splash in the buttermilk for a kick.

 Detailed Recipe for Chicken Fried Steak